jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

 As mentioned above, the default access specifier is `private` so with the new `protected` member access specifier, one can now say that by default all derived `public` and `protected` base class members will be treated as `private` members in the derived class.

-To make base class `protected` members remain protected in the derived class, use the `protected` access specfier in the derived class
+To make base class `protected` members remain protected in the derived class, use the `protected` access specifier in the derived class
 definition:

 ```cpp